 USING THE APP

-I’m afraid I’m an Android phone user, who quite often seem to get the short straw when it comes to apps for 3D equipment.
-The current Android app for the camera (called QooCam) in the Play Store, v4.2.2, does not have the option for the QooCam EGO.
-Using the USB cable to connect the camera to my phone also doesn’t do anything, so I currently have to remove the micro SD card each time I want to transfer my photos.
-I’ve asked the manufacturer about this and will post the reply if I get one *They replied to say they’d just released an update to resolve this*. ***UPDATE 9/6/2022** The Android app has just been updated: version 126.96.36.199, and you can now connect the camera to your Android smartphone via WiFi with the app and it doesn’t appear to overheat the camera as much, but still drains the battery very quickly (much like the GoPro cameras).
-I now have a problem though that I can only see mono versions of pictures/ video in the app; when you save them, however, you get the full-res and size stereo image file, but the 3-D videos are really compressed (width is squeezed).
+**UPDATE 9/6/2022** The Android app has just been updated: version 220.127.116.11, and you can now connect the camera to your Android smartphone via WiFi with the app and it doesn’t appear to overheat the camera as much, but still drains the battery very quickly (much like the GoPro cameras).
+I now have a problem though that I can only see mono versions of pictures/ video in the app; when you save them, however, you get the full-res and size stereo image file.
 It’s not yet on par with the iPhone app (see below), but at least that’s an improvement on last night!
+Please note that there are ongoing updates to improve the firmware and the app, so these problems may be ironed out by future updates or even fixed by the time you read this. **UPDATE 01/08/2022: The Android app’s functions now match the iPhones, huzzah, thank you Kandao!**

 In better news, I’ve tried the camera with the iPhone app and it works perfectly, you can even see the live feed from the camera whilst using it and use it as a remote trigger.
 You can open the camera’s gallery, download each video/image to the app and then save them directly to the phone with a few available format options.
 You can save them as 2-D (single mono half), 3-D full width side-by-side, 3-D half width (squeezed) side-by-side, or 3-D parallel-view (cropped for easier viewing).
 I’m not sure if it’s just mine, but the camera gets quite hot and the battery drains really quickly when connected to WiFi and the app; it used a fully charged battery within 20 minutes.